Participants will gain an understanding of what increases a woman’s risk of postpartum hemorrhage and how to appropriately respond to the condition.

 |

-A history of severe postpartum hemorrhage puts the woman at the highest risk for a subsequent postpartum hemorrhage.6
+A history of severe postpartum hemorrhage puts the woman at the highest risk for a subsequent postpartum hemorrhage (Nyfløt et al., 2017).

-Postpartum hemorrhage risk assessments should be performed upon admission, pre-birth, and post-birth.7 The Association for Women’s Health, Obstetric, and Neonatal Nursing (AWHONN) created one version of a PPH risk assessment that can be used to assess women for their risk of PPH.
+Postpartum hemorrhage risk assessments should be performed upon admission, pre-birth, and post-birth (Pphproject.org, 2019).
+The Association for Women's Health, Obstetric, and Neonatal Nursing (AWHONN) created one version of a PPH risk assessment that can be used to assess women for their risk of PPH.

-This tool is comprehensive because it looks at admission factors, pre-birth factors, and post-birth factors, all of which can affect a woman’s risk of hemorrhage.
-The tool even gives suggestions for interventions based on the woman’s risk.
-For example, a woman who is low-risk only needs a “type and hold” order for the blood bank, but a woman who is medium-risk should have a “type and screen” from the blood bank, and certain personnel should be notified of risk (provider, charge RN, anesthesia, blood bank).
-A woman who is high-risk should have a “type and cross,” notify personnel, and possibly deliver at a tertiary care center.7
+This tool is comprehensive because it looks at admission, pre-birth, and post-birth factors, all of which can affect a woman's risk of hemorrhage.
+The tool even gives suggestions for interventions based on the woman's risk.
+For example, a woman who is low-risk only needs a "type and hold" order from the blood bank, but a woman who is medium-risk should have a "type and screen" from the blood bank, and certain personnel should be notified of the risk (provider, charge RN, anesthesia, blood bank).
+A high-risk woman should have a "type and cross," notify personnel and possibly deliver at a tertiary care center (Pphproject.org, 2019).

-The California maternal quality care collaborative (CMQCC) also has a postpartum hemorrhage risk assessment that is similar to the AWHONN tool.
-With any risk assessment used, it is important to remember that admission risks will remain, but labor and delivery can impose new risks to the woman.
+The California maternal quality care collaborative (CMQCC) also has a postpartum hemorrhage risk assessment similar to the AWHONN tool.
+With any risk assessment, it is important to remember that admission risks will remain, but labor and delivery can impose new risks to the woman.

-Special consideration must be given to women who choose not to accept blood products, such as a woman who is a Jehovah’s witness.
+Special consideration must be given to women who choose not to accept blood products, such as a woman who is a Jehovah's witness.
 These women should be identified and counseled prenatally.
-The woman should be given information and a checklist to fill out, which state which products she wishes to receive or not receive.
+The woman should be given information and a checklist to fill out, stating which products she wishes to receive or not.
 The woman should have a designated healthcare proxy.
-Some women will accept certain products, such as her own blood from a cell salvage system.
-It is important to have a plan of care for this woman and have the information available at the hospital.
-It is also important that these women have their hematocrit measured regularly near the end of pregnancy so the woman can take iron and vitamin C as needed to maintain her hematocrit.
-Erythropoietin is a medication that is used to maximize red blood cell production and may be given to these women.8 These women are at high risk and have special needs before they deliver their babies.
+Some women will accept certain products, such as her blood, from a cell salvage system.
+It is important to have a care plan for this woman and have the information available at the hospital.
+It is also important that these women have their hematocrit measured regularly near the end of pregnancy so the woman can take iron and vitamin C as needed to maintain their hematocrit.
+Erythropoietin is a medication used to maximize red blood cell production and may be given to these women (Massiah et al., 2007).
+These women are at high risk and have special needs before delivering their babies.

-Accurate measurement of blood loss is essential for recognizing potentially life-threatening hemorrhage and the management of blood product replacement.1 Visual identification of blood loss has been used in the past.
-There are serious problems with visual estimation of blood loss.
+Accurate measurement of blood loss is essential for recognizing potentially life-threatening hemorrhages and the management of blood product replacement (OB Hemorrhage Toolkit, 2019).
+Visual identification of blood loss has been used in the past.
+There are serious problems with the visual estimation of blood loss.
 Amniotic fluid can impact the volume that is being identified.
 Providers tend to underestimate large blood loss volumes, leading to delayed treatment and increased complications for the woman.

 Both AWHONN and the CMQCC recommend quantitative blood loss (QBL).
 Quantitative blood loss measures the amount of blood loss.
-QBL requires the L&D staff to measure all blood lost by using an under the buttocks drape that has a graduated collection container that will allow the staff to see the amount of blood in the drape.
+QBL requires the L&D staff to measure all blood lost by using an under the buttocks drape with a graduated collection container that will allow the staff to see the amount of blood in the drape.
 It is important that before the delivery of the baby, the RN or provider must look at the amount of amniotic fluid in the drape.
 The same thing is done in the canisters of an operating room (OR) for a cesarean section.
 The amount of amniotic fluid is deducted from the total amount of fluid.
-All the other items soaked with blood (i.e., lap pads, raytex, chux) are weighed as well (1 gram = 1 mL).
+The other items soaked with blood (i.e., lap pads, raytex, chux) are also weighed (1 gram = 1 mL).
 The dry weight of each item is needed.
-The total weight, less dry weight, is then used to calculate blood loss.1 It can be difficult and time-consuming to perform QBL, but it is important for accurate blood loss.
-There are also newer products such as Triton, which are costly but may improve accuracy and decrease barriers.9
+The total, less dry weight is then calculated to calculate blood loss (OB Hemorrhage Toolkit, 2019).
+It can be difficult and time-consuming to perform QBL, but it is important for accurate blood loss.
+There are also newer products, such as Triton, which are costly but may improve accuracy and decrease barriers (Triton, 2019).

 As soon as PPH is recognized, treatment must begin.
-Unit-standard, stage-based, obstetric hemorrhage emergency management plans with checklists is what the evidence shows work best.10 There are many components to this.
-Current evidence recommends that oxytocin be given as third stage active management (after delivery).
-This has been shown to decrease the chance of PPH.1
+The evidence shows it works best for unit-standard, stage-based obstetric hemorrhage emergency management plans with checklists (Maternal Health, 2019).
+There are many components to this.
+Current evidence recommends that oxytocin be given as a third stage of active management (after delivery).
+This dosage has decreased the chance of PPH (OB Hemorrhage Toolkit, 2019).

-It is important to know that signs of hypovolemia may not occur until there are large amounts of blood loss.1
+It is important to know that signs of hypovolemia may not occur until there is large blood loss (OB Hemorrhage Toolkit, 2019).

 Amount of Blood Loss | Clinical Signs |